Notice to Subscribers: Canada Post Strike - Grasslands News

 Due to the Canada Post strike, we have made alternate arrangements for subscribers who receive their newspaper through the mail to ensure you don’t miss a single issue.
 Pick-up locations have been set up in each of the below communities.
-For anyone who receives their newspaper elsewhere, please contact our office and provide an email to receive a weekly pdf edition.
+For anyone who receives their newspaper in a community not listed, please contact our office and provide an email to receive a weekly pdf edition.
 Call 306-728-5693 or email subscribe@gngnews.ca.

 – Melville Advance